 Under local anesthesia, a doctor will make a small incision through which the cyst can be drained.
 Your doctor may pack some gauze into the wound, which can be removed after a day or two.
 To treat or prevent infection, you may need to take antibiotics.
 Your wound should heal within a week or two.

-Drainage can also cause scarring on the surface of the skin and under the skin.
+Incomplete cyst removal can also cause scarring in the area and incite local inflammation.
 This can make cysts more difficult to remove in the future.